FG2511/ARE/README.md

   - an attribute 'Activity' that can assume the values 'Meal' (class 1) or 'Other' (class 0).
   - other attributes that give informations about meals: food, domestic appliances, windows.
     Also these attributes are binary (values: 0,1).

-Problem 1:
+Problem:

-Given the dataset described above, train a NN for a binary-class classification probelm.
+Given the dataset described above, train a MLP for a binary-class classification probelm.
 The NN has to classify if a minute belongs to the class 'Meal' (1) or to the class 'Other' (0).

-Problem 2:

-Given the results of "Problem 1", train a NN for a multi-class classification problem.
-The NN has to determine what kind of foodstuffs have been cooked during the meal.